bellingcat/reddit-post-scraping-tool/README.md

 # Features (GUI)
 - [x] Auto dark mode from 6pm - 6am
 - [x] Saves results to a JSON
-- [x] Other features coming soon...
+- [ ] Other features coming soon...

 # TODO (GUI)
-- [x] Make it a stand alone executable
+- [ ] Make it a stand alone executable
-- [x] Add comments to the code 😆
+- [ ] Add manual dark mode option, that will be remembered in all sessions

 # Wiki
 [Refer to the Wiki](https://github.com/rly0nheart/reddit-post-scraping-tool/wiki) for installation instructions, in addition to all other documentation.